 The quad section of the diagram is focused on the actual hardware and software processes happening on the quad itself.
 These include the sensors, filters, and controllers on the hardware side and the controllers and logging on the software side.
-Outside of the quad are both the environmental factors we face and the system we use to track the drone.
+Outside of the quad are both the environmental factors we face and the system we use to track and communicate with the drone.
+The major component outside the quad that our group is developing is the "Ground Station".
+It keeps the quad updated on its current position (when flying in the VRPN system) and send setpoint information for the autonomous mode.